boomfly/meteor-two-factor/README.md

 ### options

 ```
-twoFactor.options.fieldName = 'customFieldName';
+TwoFactor.options.fieldName = 'customFieldName';
 ```

 Specify the name of the field on the user document to write the authentication code.
-Defaults to `twoFactorCode`.
+Defaults to `TwoFactorCode`.

 ### validateLoginAttempt (Optional)